ant-uni-bremen/cmdnet-sionna-tf2/README.md

-# CMDNet_Sionna_tf2
+# CMDNet for Sionna and TensorFlow 2: Concrete MAP Detection Network
 CMDNet implementation for Soft MIMO Detection in Nvidia's Sionna library and TensorFlow 2.

-This new CMDNet version is adapted for TensorFlow 2, as the original source code has been implemented in TensorFlow 1.15.
+This new CMDNet version is adapted for TensorFlow 2, as the original source code [1] has been implemented in TensorFlow 1.15.
 Furthermore, we implemented CMDNet for Sionna using Keras as an agnostic backend to make it widely applicable for communication engineers.
-It also includes the Approximate Message Passing (AMP) algorithm.
+This repository also includes the Approximate Message Passing (AMP) algorithm.

-You can find the original source code [here](https://github.com/ant-uni-bremen/CMDNet) and on [Zenodo](https://doi.org/10.5281/zenodo.8416507).
+You can find the original source code [1] from the scientific research articles [2, 3] on [GitHub](https://github.com/ant-uni-bremen/CMDNet) and on [Zenodo](https://doi.org/10.5281/zenodo.8416507):

+1. Edgar Beck, Concrete MAP Detection Network (CMDNet) Software, Zenodo, version v1.0.2, Oct.
+2023. doi: 10.5281/zenodo.8416507.
+2. Edgar Beck, Carsten Bockelmann, and Armin Dekorsy, “CMDNet: Learning a Probabilistic Relaxation of Discrete Variables for Soft Detection With Low Complexity,” IEEE Trans.
+Commun., vol. 69, no. 12, pp. 8214–8227, Dec.
+2021. https://doi.org/10.1109/TCOMM.2021.3114682
+3. Edgar Beck, Carsten Bockelmann, and Armin Dekorsy, “Concrete MAP Detection: A Machine Learning Inspired Relaxation,” in 24th International ITG Workshop on Smart Antennas (WSA 2020), vol. 24, Hamburg, Germany, Feb.
+2020, pp. 1–5.

 # Usage

-Choose an example test script in `cmdnet_sionna_tf2.py` by setting variable, e.g., `EXAMPLE = 0`:
+Choose an example test script in `cmdnet_sionna_tf2.py` by setting the variables, e.g., `EXAMPLE = 0`:

 ### Scenarios
 0. CMDNet QPSK 32x32